Henry Hayes Lockwood: Early and family life

-Henry Lockwood married Anna Rogers Booth (1820-1894), whose family was even more prominent in Delaware--her father James Booth Jr. was Chief Justice of Delaware from 1841 until his death in 1845.
-Her paternal grandfather James Booth Sr. had served as Delaware's Secretary of State, then as Chief Justice of the Court of Common Pleas, and her maternal grandfather Daniel Rogers had been Delaware's governor from 1797-1799 after his ancestors had emigrated from England to Accomack County, Virginia before settling in the northern end of the Delmarva Peninsula.
+Henry Lockwood married Anna Rogers Booth (1820–1894), whose family was even more prominent in Delaware--her father James Booth Jr. was Chief Justice of Delaware from 1841 until his death in 1845.
+Her paternal grandfather James Booth Sr. had served as Delaware's Secretary of State, then as Chief Justice of the Court of Common Pleas, and her maternal grandfather Daniel Rogers had been Delaware's governor from 1797 to 1799 after his ancestors had emigrated from England to Accomack County, Virginia before settling in the northern end of the Delmarva Peninsula.
 The Lockwoods would have six daughters and two sons who survived to adulthood, of whom James Booth Lockwood would follow his father's military career, then become an arctic explorer, but die before his parents.
 In the 1860 U.S. Federal Census, H.H.
-Lockwood owned one slave, a 55 year old black female.
+Lockwood owned one slave, a 55-year-old black female.

 Career

 After graduating from West Point, Lockwood completed his year of compulsory military service against the Seminoles in Florida.
 He then resigned his commission on September 12, 1837 and farmed in Delaware.
 In 1841 Lockwood received an appointment as a professor of mathematics at the U.S. Naval Asylum at Philadelphia, and also served aboard the frigate United States which helped capture Monterey, California in 1842.
 Lockwood then resumed his teaching career at the naval asylum at Philadelphia and then became a professor teaching natural and experimental philosophy at the U.S. Naval School at Annapolis in 1845.
 In 1850 the school was reorganized and renamed as the Naval Academy.
 In 1851 he became a professor of artillery and infantry tactics, as well as professor of astronomy and gunnery.
 He wrote and published Manual of Naval Batteries (1852) and Exercises in Small Arms and Field Artillery (1852).